 Remember that designated, competent authorities actively monitor evacuated areas in order to ensure that the sites remain secure.

-Walk around your house to identify any issues (e.g. electrical lines on the ground, smell of gas, large pieces of debris, hot spots that could ignite) and exercise caution when entering your home.
+Walk around your house to identify any issues (e.g. electrical lines on the ground, smell of gas, large pieces of debris, hot spots that could ignite).

 - Apathy or loss of energy